 Some pasta-making tips

 David: So our listeners are incredible home cooks and they love to get help from experts.
 So what are some of the few top tips you can give us for making pasta and pasta sauces?

 The Pasta Queen: Okay.
 So my number one tip is to save pasta water.

 Nadia: Yes.
 So this is a big, big trick that you learn after many years of cooking, or if you’ve worked in a restaurant.
 Because in the restaurant, they use pasta water all the time because they want to make sure that the pasta is not sticky.
 And they have the sauce always available and they’re maybe been there for a couple of hours.
 So you want to loosen them up and make them more juicy.
 So you use a lot of pasta water.
-And my old YouTube videos, you can see that I’m doing cacio e pepe, carbonara and I’m using the pasta water.
+And my old YouTube videos, you can see that I’m doing cacio e pepe, carbonara, and I’m using the pasta water.
 And I’m accentuating and highlighting the importance of pasta water.
 And to this day it makes the sauce.
 It makes the sauce.

 Renee: Can we sidetrack there for a moment?
 Forgive me for interrupting, but what are the brands that you like best?

 The Pasta Queen: The number one brand that I love is Gentile.
 You can find it in the US.
 I’ve been able to find it in specialty stores and a franchise called The Fresh Market.
 They have a few hundred locations here in the US.
 They’re not as popular as Whole Foods, but you can find good pasta at Whole Foods too.
 Slow dried at low temperature and used pasta made with bronze dies.